fernandobrule/fragnostic-jacoco/Readme.md

 Note that as JaCoCo does not consider exception handling as branches try/catch blocks will also not increase complexity.

 - ***LINE***
+Counts the number of lines.
 Reflects the amount of code that has been exercised based on the number of ***Java byte code instructions*** called by the tests.
 >> **No coverage**: No instruction in the line has been executed (red background)
 >> **Partial coverage**: Only a part of the instruction in the line have been executed (yellow background)
 >> **Full coverage**: All instructions in the line have been executed (green background)

 - ***METHOD***
+Counts the number of methods.
-Executed when at least one instruction has been executed
+Executed when at least one instruction has been executed.

 - ***CLASS***
 Executed when at least one of its methods has been executed